• General Questions

 REDCap (Research Electronic Data Capture) data collection projects rely on a thorough study-specific data dictionary defined in an iterative self-documenting process by all members of the research.
 The iterative development and testing process results in a well-planned data collection strategy for individual studies.
 REDCap also contains a survey tool for building and managing online surveys.
 The research team can create and design surveys in a web browser and engage potential respondents using a variety of notification methods.
 Both REDCap and REDCap Survey systems provide secure, web-based applications that are flexible enough to be used for a variety of types of research, provide an intuitive interface for users to enter data and have real time validation rules (with automated data type and range checks) at the time of entry.
 These systems offer easy data manipulation with audit trails and reporting and an automated export mechanism to common statistical packages (SPSS, SAS, Stata, R/S-Plus).

 REDCap (Research Electronic Data Capture) data collection projects rely on a thorough study-specific data dictionary defined in an iterative self-documenting process by all members of the research team.
 The iterative development and testing process results in a well-planned data collection strategy for individual studies.
 REDCap servers are securely housed in an on-site limited access data center managed by the Research IT Department at UConn Health.
 All web-based information transmission is encrypted.
-The data is all stored on a private, firewall protected network.
+The data is all stored on a secure server at UConn Health and behind a firewall protected network.
 All users are given individual user ids and passwords and their access is restricted on a role-specific basis.
 REDCap was developed specifically around HIPAA-Security guidelines and is implemented and maintained according to UConn Health guidelines.
 REDCap currently supports over 500+ academic/non-profit consortium partners on six continents and 38,800 research end-users.

 • Project Setup / Design